 We consider an application where sensor data are gathered from all sensor nodes to a base station at regular intervals and/or on demand.
-To avoid installation cost and the need for careful planning, sensor nodes are deployed in the region to monitor in an uncontrolled and unorganized way.
-Sensor nodes operate on energy-limited, irreplaceable batteries.
+To avoid installation cost and the need for careful planning, sensor nodes the nest and repeatedly meeting other ants, a are deployed in the region to monitor in an uncontrolled and unorganized way. nodes operate on energy-limited, irreplaceable batteries.
 The capacity of batteries can differ among sensor nodes.
 Sensor nodes stop due to starvation of battery power, move from one place to another, and are deployed later.
 Sensor nodes have a wireless transmitter and receiver.
 The range of radio signals can be adjusted.

-Distributed Clustering Method for Energy-Efficient Data Gathering in Sensor Networks Sensor nodes can aggregate or fuse multiple data into single-sized data [9].
+Sensor nodes can aggregate or fuse multiple data into singlesized data [9].
 Sensor nodes can determine distance to other sensor nodes and the base station in accordance with their absolute or relative positions.
 Control phases are synchronized among sensor nodes.
 Although other clustering methods or cluster-based data gathering methods make similar or even stronger assumptions [3], we should note here that the number of applications where these assumptions hold would be limited.
 In our next work, we consider to adopt our method to sensor networks where some of these assumptions are not valid.